 Something I think about a lot is how much Barack Obama loves the SZA song Broken Clocks.
 It makes sense: Broken Clocks is a song about being overbooked and overwhelmed, about loving dirty men, and dirty shoes.
 Did he overhear Sasha or Malia listening to it, and ask, “What is this?” and then run to the next room to Google it?
 The mind reels.
 Rep Obama’s SZA love with this T-shirt, in a very flattering mossy green.
 I like it!
 And the Barack Obama fan in your life will like it, too. —H.H.

 What I needed was a way to remove my iPhone X from the dam of clutter on my desk.
 What I found was an elegant perch that enabled me to actually take advantage of the device’s wireless charging capabilities, remove one of the many godforsaken cables strewn about my workspace, and have the phone nicely positioned alongside my laptop for second-screen whatever.
-It’s a surefire life-simplifier for anyone whose phone has wireless charging functionality, especially if you, too, are a fan of second-screen whatever. —N.J.
+It’s a surefire life-simplifier for anyone whose phone can wirelessly charge, especially if you, too, are a fan of second-screen whatever. —N.J.